 These symptoms commonly lead to a diagnosis, but they aren’t unique to stage 4 bladder cancer.

-Metastatic bladder cancer is difficult to cure because it has already traveled to other parts of the body.
-The later you’re diagnosed and the farther the cancer has traveled, the less chance that your cancer will be cured.
-The 5-year survival rate is estimated at 15 percent.
-This means that with treatment you have a 15 percent chance of surviving for 5 years after a diagnosis of stage 4 bladder cancer.
+Metastatic bladder cancer is difficult to control because it has already traveled to other parts of the body.
+The later you receive a diagnosis and the farther the cancer has traveled, the less chance it can be controlled.